verana-labs/verifiable-trust-vpr-spec/spec.md

 If any of the following conditions is not satisfied, [[ref: transaction]] MUST abort.

 - **Authorization**

+Only a governance proposal can create a new ExchangeRate.

-  - The caller MUST be authorized to update exchange rates (oracle account, governance authority, or module authority as defined by the chain).
+For updates, the caller MUST be authorized to **update** exchange rates.
+Caller can be can be:

+- a governance proposal
+- an account that is included in the `update_whitelist` for the corresponding ExchangeRate entry.

 - **Asset type validity**
   - `base_asset_type` MUST be a valid `PricingAssetType` value.